Farmers studying outside

 • Practicing climate-smart agriculture

 The farmers are being trained in cohorts of 25-30 farmers.
-Each cohort is trained on five subsequent mornings for four to five hours per day.
+Each cohort is trained on five subsequent days.
 Trainings take place within the farming communities in very diverse locations, such as communal houses, churches, warehouses, or simply under a tree close to clay walls for visualising posters.

 Indoor lecture at the Farmer Business School in Rwanda